Pay just $7.50 for postage

 Using a stand mixer (preferably), slowly add in the dry ingredient mix.
 Gradually add remaining 1/4 cup of water to get a firm but very sticky dough.

 Pour in the yeast** and beat on high for an additional 2-3 minutes.
 (Note: this recipe may be mixed by hand in a large bowl, using a fork or wooden spoon and very strong muscles – stir as long as you can!).

 Prepare a baguette pan or cookie sheet by lining with parchment and lightly oiling.

-Brush with egg wash or simply spritz with water.
+Brush with egg wash or simply spritz with water or brush with more oil.
 Use a sharp knife to cut across the tops diagonally about 3 times so that the dough will rise evenly and spread open at the cuts.
 Sprinkle any additional toppings at this point.